Fine Guidance Sensor and Near Infrared Imager and Slitless Spectrograph: FGS

 The FGS functionality supports JWST pointing at the desired targets.
 The FGS is designed to find pre-selected guide stars, which allows the telescope to stay precisely pointed at the desired target.
 The actual pointing of the telescope is handled by other segments, especially the systems in the spacecraft bus and the fine guidance mirror in the Optical Telescope Element.

+Unlike the Hubble Space Telescope's field guidance sensors, which can be used in astrometry such as studying exoplanets, the James Webb Space Telescope's field guidance sensors are not available for science proposals by researchers because they are used exclusively for guiding and calibration.

-Tuneable Filter (Cancelled)
+Tuneable filter (cancelled)

 Previously, CSA was working on a tuneable image filter.
 This device was intended to allow a narrow filter band to be selected (as opposed to a fixed filter band).
 The TFI was cancelled in 2011 and the work rolled-over into the NIRISS.
-The TFI would have a selectable filter band between 1.5–5 µm.
+The TFI would have a selectable filter band between 1.5–5 μm.

 A developmental version of the TFI was tested in Ontario, Canada in 2010.
 The chief problem was the time needed to resolve issues with cryogenic operation in time for the JWST launch.
 The TFI was re-configured to form the basis for the NIRISS instrument that is planned for flight on the space telescope.